Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 MaterialSolid cast bronze, Roman foundry

-Rothschild Fabergé Egg 1902, red enamel egg with clock face and cockerel automaton on ornate gilded pedestal, Fabergé Museum St Petersburg
+Rothschild Fabergé Egg 1902 — red enamel egg with clock face and crowing cockerel automaton on gilded pedestal

 No. 06